United States & Foreign

 1960 1c LD Doubled Die Reverse CONECA: DDR-012 (12-R-VI); minor MS63 $5.00, MS64 $6.50, MS65 $7.50, MS66 $9.95

 1960-D Large Date 1c Tripled Die Obverse.
 CONECA-3-0-III.
 This one is described in Del Romines', One Cent Doubled Die Update as follows: "1960-D 3-0-III (3) or multiple.
 Medium spread to East on LIBERTY.
 9 has three tails, one east, one West and one center with what appears to be the remnants of a fourth nine on the upper left of the loop.
 0 shows light double to the North with one faint division line visible on the upper left of 0.
 Light double on forehead.
 Heavy sandpaper marks are evident on LIBERTY and date; only what appears to be a MDS have been seen.
 If the sandpaper was an attempt to obliterate the double on the die, the MDS may well be VEDS.
 Apparently EXTREMELY RARE, as it could not have been missed by people searching for 1-0-III.
 Prices market tested.
-Additional coin received for examination while typing this coin is of LDS, and has developed a small rim cud to left and just above L of LIBERTY.
+Additional coin received for examination while typing this coin is of LDS, and has developed a small Rim Cud to left and just above L of LIBERTY.
 Both states do have a lightly skirted R in LIBERTY."
 Romines' listed the variety with an estimated value of $150 in BU for the Mid Die State (MDS).
-I have one example of the MDS available in MS65 RD $115.00
+MDS MS63/+ $75.00, MDS MS64 RD $95.00

 1960-D/D Large Date 1c RPM#2-d D/D west - strongest stage!
 MS63RD/+ $7.50, MS64RD, $9.50, MS65RD $14.95